Suwadith/Hotel-Management-System-Java-PP-CLI/README.md

-# Hotel-Management-System-JAVA-CLI
+# Hotel-Management-System-Java-CLI

-A simple JAVA, Non-Object Oriented Programming based Hotel Management System.
+A simple Java, Non-Object Oriented Programming based Hotel Management System.

 Administor has the ability to add, remove customers from a total number of 10 rooms.